oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	Allow group myToDoGroup to manage objects in tenancy
 	</copy>
 	```
-7. Add your user to the group that you have just created by selecting the name of the group you have created and selecting "add user to group"
+7. Add your user to the group that you have just created by selecting the name of the group you have made and select "add user to group"

 	![](images/add-user-group.png "add-user-group")